w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 Courses based on this module should:

-* explain how people with disabilities use different screen sizes, screen configurations, break points, and style sheets to identify, distinguish, and process contents
+* explain how people with disabilities use different screen sizes, screen configurations, breakpoints, and style sheets to identify, distinguish, and process contents
 * explain accessibility requirements for user interface components that relate to color, layout, spacing, and position

 ## Learning Outcomes for Module